Management Advisory Council

 Dr. Stephen M. Lewis received his Ph.D. from Dalhousie University in 2004, where he studied the molecular mechanisms of vesicle trafficking in the budding yeast Saccharomyces cerevisiae.
 From 2004 until 2007, he pursued postdoctoral training in the molecular biology of translational control at the Apoptosis Research Centre, located at the University of Ottawa.
 Dr. Lewis joined the Atlantic Cancer Research Institute in 2008 as a Research Scientist and has been the Assistant Scientific Director since 2013.
 At ACRI he oversees projects on the use of extracellular vesicles for cancer detection and therapeutics, as well as projects focused on the identification of novel therapeutic targets for cancer.
 Dr. Lewis’s independent research program is investigating how deregulated protein synthesis contributes to the development and progression of cancer, with a particular emphasis on metastatic breast cancer.

-- Dr. Sheila Drover, BioMedical Sciences, Memorial University of Newfoundland
+- Dr. Sheila Drover, Associate Professor of Immunology, Division of BioMedical Sciences, Memorial University of Newfoundland, St. John’s, NL

 - Dr. Conrad Fernandez, Pediatric Hematologist/Oncologist, Departments of Pediatrics and Bioethics, IWK Health Centre, Halifax, NS